Romance killers come in many forms.

 Husband would like to tell his wife to get off her fat ass and got get the tampons and nipple cream herself, but she is now "Mother to his child", and is therefore on the highest of pedestals.
 Her value in the home is beyond measure.
 Popular culture tells him to swallow his pride and help out the family unit wherever he can.
 Mom wants nipple cream... you say, "Yes Ma'am" and jump to attention.
 Your role is now that as a provider of life to a little human.
 Get used to it, DAD.

 Besides, the husband is no catch himself.
 Look at him.
 What does he have to bitch about?
-He’s lucky to be in the position he is in.
+He's lucky to be in the position he is in.
 You have a home, wife and a healthy baby.
-Shut the fuck up.
+What more do you want?

 Husband eventually realizes he needs sex.
 His porn habit is getting out of hand.
 He has needs beyond that of the visual stimuli the internet provides.
 Actual human touch and emotion would be nice.
 He approaches the wife and asks for intimacy.
 Wife literally laughs in his face.
 Does he not realize what she's had to do over the past X months?
 How the hell does he think talking about sex RIGHT NOW is a good idea?!?!
 Just shut up and go get the diapers out of the car.